|Mujer vertiendo chocolate - Codex Tudela; c.1553|

 2 tsp pure vanilla extract

-Melt chocolate and water together.
+Melt chocolate and water together over medium heat.
 Add the pepper, annatto, and honey.
 Allow to cool.
 Froth with a hand blender or Cocoa Latter machine.
 Serve at room temperature.

 - Sophie D. Coe and Michael D. Coe, The True History of Chocolate.
 London: 1996

 - Maricel E. Presilla, The New Taste of Chocolate Revised.
 Berkeley, 2009.